WillNewmarch/bifur/README.md

 Accessible and understandable multi-threading that doesn’t complicate your codebase.

-Bifur isn’t only a kick-arse dwarf from The Hobbit.
+Not only is Bifur a kick-arse dwarf from The Hobbit.
 His name literally means _to divide into two branches or parts_.

 Bifur allows you to run code alongside other code so as not to block the main thread (i.e. cause the browser to lock up) when performing heavy operations!